 Mass Flow Meters for Natural Gas Measurement

 Combustion sources may have different efficiencies.
 A Sage thermal mass flow meter is the perfect solution for measuring natural gas flow rates to individual combustion sources.
 The facility can determine which operation is more efficient by measuring the natural gas flow rate to a central power plant’s auxiliary boilers.

 Measure Hydrogen for Cooling Generators

-Power generators create significant amounts of heat and hydrogen is an excellent coolant and commonly used to cool generators.
-Thermal mass flow meters can be used to measure the make-up hydrogen being used to cool turbine generators.
+Power generators create significant amounts of heat, and hydrogen is an excellent coolant and commonly used to cool generators.
+Thermal mass flow meters can measure the makeup hydrogen used to cool turbine generators.